the1lab/1lab/src/1Lab/Biimp.lagda.md

 ```

 Every biimplication between [[propositions]] is an [[equivalence]].
+In light of this, biimplications between propositions
+are often referred to as **logical equivalences**.

 ```agda
 biimp→equiv : is-prop A → is-prop B → A ↔ B → A ≃ B